arocull/BoneJuice/README.md

 # BoneJuice
 Armature utility plugin for Blender, for niche cases I encounter where it would be a lot nicer to have something do the work for me!

-Version 0.0.10 which supports Blender 3.4+
+Version 0.0.11 which supports Blender 3.6+
+- May be backwards compatible, but latest changes are untested on previous versions

 Feature List (click on the links to see how-to/examples):
 - Object Mode
     - **[Clean and Combine](docs/examples/clean_and_combine.md)** - Combine multiple meshes, with modifiers, into one export-ready object.
 Armatures are preserved.
     - **[Merge/Operate Vertex Groups](docs/examples/merge_vertex_groups.md)** - Run a math operation on one or two vertex groups.
 Also available in Weight Paint mode.
 - Armature Edit Mode
-    - **[Connect Bones](docs/examples/connect_bones.md)** Quickly cleanup imported rigs by reconnecting bones to their children.
+    - **[Connect Bones](docs/examples/connect_bones.md)** - Quickly cleanup imported rigs by reconnecting bones to their children.
+    - **[Reduce Rig](docs/examples/reduce_rig.md)** - Reduces a rig to deform-only bones, while patching up the bone hiearchy.
+    - **Auto-Parent Bones** - Does exactly as it sounds: attempts to reparent selected bones based on proximity.
     - **[Add Bone Circle](docs/examples/add_bone_circle.md)** - Creates a circle of bones around an active bone, with rolls adjusted to face it
     - **[Add Leaf Bones](docs/examples/add_leaf_bones.md)** - Add leaf bones to an armature for external purposes
     - **[Select End Bones](docs/examples/select_end_bones.md)** - Select bones at the bottom of the hiearchy